larsbrinkhoff/httptunnel/README.md

 I take no responsibility for what you do with this software.
 It has
 the potential to do dangerous things, like disabling the protection
-you system administrator has set up for the local network.
+your system administrator has set up for the local network.
 Read the
 DISCLAIMER file.

 # Usage & Documentation